JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/rotation/mix_quaternions.rst

 ------

 - **Factor**
-    A float that control the amount of each quaternion input to the output, where 0 means the first quaternion only and 1 means the second quaternion only.
+    A float that controls the amount of each quaternion input to the output, where 0 means the first quaternion only and 1 means the second quaternion only.